nixworks/public/news/2013/12/12/mexico-s-congress-passes-a-bill-that-will-allow-foreign-investment-in-its-state-run-oil-company-pemex-the-measure-still-requires-the-appro.md

 ### [2013-12-12](/news/2013/12/12/index.md)

 # Mexico's Congress passes a bill that will allow foreign investment in its state-run oil company, Pemex.
-The measure still requires the approval of a majority of the country's federal entities. {{cn|date=December 2013}}
+The measure still requires the approval of a majority of the country's federal entities. date=December 2013